fredsanto/coverageMaster/README.md

 ## Tips

 *  To compare with more controls, put  all controls.cov and the related controls.report.txt in the same folder.
 Create a .txt file with the absolute location of the .cov files (e.g. `ls -1 COV_folder > controls`) and use `-c controls` instead of -s
-*  to inspect more genes, create a .txt file with genes separated by one space or one per line and give the filename as input (e.g `gene=<genelist> && ...` )
+*  to inspect more genes, create a .txt file `genelist` with gene names separated by one space and give the filename as input (e.g `gene=<genelist> && ...` )
-*  to inspect a region just replace gene with chromosomal position chr:start-end (e.g `gene=chr1:123456-234567 && ...`).
+*  to inspect a chromosomal region just replace `gene` with chromosomal position chr:start-end (e.g `gene=chr1:123456-234567 && ...`).
 Zooming is not active for chromosomal position
-*  to inspect multiple regions, create a bed file with one chromosomal position per line and use `-b <positions>.bed`.
+*  to inspect multiple regions, create a bed file `positions.bed` with one chromosomal position per line and use `-b <positions>.bed`.
+Zooming is not active for this option

 ## Output files
 * __.CMcalls__